gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - C compilation is incremental wrt C source files, header files and compiler settings.
 - Mixed C/C++ binary, for each type of binary.
 - Project has mixed C and C++ header files.
+- Verify that C compiler is being used for C, and C++ compiler is being used for C++.

 ## Story: Build a binary from assembler source files